-One of the main function of growth hormone is that it increases calcium retention in bones and increases the density of bones.
+One of the main functions of growth hormone is that it increases calcium retention in bones and increases the density of bones.
 This directly affects your bone density and lack of growth hormone is one of the greatest causes of osteoporosis in the elderly.

 Other factors that effects bone density are activity and nutrition.
 Especially muscular strength and calcium intake have a direct correlation with bone density.

 The hormonal changes we talked about a minute ago cause loss of muscle mass bot directly and they can affect our mood and desire to be active.

 As we get older we tire faster and recuperate slower, which can lead to a less active lifestyle.
 It’s also very common to lose your appetite and eat less as you get older.
 When we combine this with reduced anabolic hormones, our muscle mass and strength start to decline.

-Fortunately this can be mostly prevented with strength training, good nutrition and active lifestyle.
+Fortunately, this can be mostly prevented with strength training, good nutrition, and an active lifestyle.

 The two key elements for preventing osteoporosis in older people are nutrition and exercise.
 Actually, the most important part about preventing osteoporosis in old age is to be active your whole life.

 Exercise during youth and adulthood will build a strong skeletal structure that can whit stand the test of time.

 It’s important to follow a diverse diet to ensure adequate intake of vital nutrients like vitamins and minerals.
 High enough caloric intake is also important for bone health.
 Being slightly overweight compared to underweight can actually be good for your bone health if you are otherwise strong and healthy.
 Of course, being obese is never good for your overall health so you should always aim for a healthy weight.